collingsandrew/milestone-one-project/README.md

 This has been achieved by:
 - Semantic HTML.
-- Choosing fonts and colours of high contrast.
+- Choosing fonts and colours with high contrast.
 - Adequate aria-labels for interactive features.
 - Adequate alt attributes for images.